clamarque/kibana_health_metric_vis/README.md

 ## Quick Start

-You can install this plugin in Kibana 5.x.x by doing the following instructions:
+You can install this plugin in Kibana 4/5/6 by doing the following instructions:

+Note: Every release package includes a Plugin version (X.Y.Z) and a Kibana version (A.B.C).

 ### Simple installation

-For kibana 6:
+For kibana 5/6:

-`$KIBANA_HOME/bin/kibana-plugin install https://github.com/clamarque/kibana_health_metric_vis/releases/download/v6.0/kibana_health_metric_vis-6.0.0.zip `
+`$KIBANA_HOME/bin/kibana-plugin install https://github.com/clamarque/kibana_health_metric_vis/releases/download/vX.Y/kibana_health_metric_vis-A.B.C.zip `

 Note: You can also look in [releases](https://github.com/clamarque/kibana_health_metric_vis/releases) for another version than this one!